henryw374/tempo/README.md

 ### java.time vs Temporal

 java.time and Temporal have some overlap with respect to concepts and naming.
-[See here for a brief introduction and overview](https://widdindustries.com/blog/ecma-temporal-vs-java-time.html)
+[See here for a comparison](https://widdindustries.com/blog/ecma-temporal-vs-java-time.html)

 The below graph shows the entities in Temporal.
 If you know java.time and you squint a bit, it will look familiar to you.

 ![graph of entities in Temporal](https://tc39.es/proposal-temporal/docs/object-model.svg)